lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 [Azure Skills Navigator for Network Engineers](https://azure.microsoft.com/mediahandler/files/resourcefiles/azure-skills-navigator-for-network-engineers-/Azure%20Skills%20Navigator-%20Network%20EngineerOct10(learn.microsoft).pdf) | This Azure learning journey is designed for network engineering professionals needing to recommend, plan, and implement Azure networking solutions, including hybrid networking, connectivity, routing, security, and private access to Azure services | Azure Skills Navigator
 [Azure Citadel](https://www.azurecitadel.com/) | Azure Citadel is a community driven site devoted to getting hands on & learning Azure.
 Explore technical labs & videos across a range of Azure topics.
 Many labs are pitched towards the needs of the Azure partner community, but are freely available for all.| Azure Citadel
 [WhatTheHack - Infrastructure](https://github.com/microsoft/WhatTheHack#infrastructure) | What The Hack is designed to be a collaborative learning experience.
 Attendees "learn from" and "share with" each other.
 Without step-by-step instructions given for the challenges, attendees have to "figure it out" together as a team.
 This results in greater knowledge retention for the attendees. | WhattheHack
-[Microsoft Partner Resources](https://microsoft.github.io/PartnerResources/) | The Microsoft Partners Resources repository consists of documents, learning resources and other assets designed to aid partners in practice development, upskilling, certifications, and bringing their solutions to market.
-Brought to you by the Microsoft Americas Global Partner Solutions (GPS) team, empowering partners and driving digital transformation. | GitHub
+[Microsoft Azure Infrastructure Academy](https://microsoft.github.io/PartnerResources/skilling/microsoft-infrastructure-academy) | Welcome to the Microsoft Azure Infrastructure Academy, your gateway to managing and optimizing your cloud infrastructure | Microsoft Partner Resources

 ## Azure Tools